UtahTechEngineering/auto_grader/README.md

     git submodule add <This Repository SSH or HTTPS>
-    git add -A # Stages all files (even untracked ones) for commit git commit -m "Adds auto grader submodule" git push origin master
+    git add -A # Stages all files (even untracked ones) for commit git commit -m "Adds auto grader submodule" git push

 ### Initilize Auto Grader Files

-The auto grader nees several files in your solution repository's base folder to function properly.
+The auto grader needs several files in your solution repository's base folder to function properly.
 I have created a python function to automatically create these files in their proper location.
 To run that code

-    python3
+    python
     >>> from auto_grader.DNE_AutoGrader import AutoGrader
     >>> AutoGrader.create_auto_grader_files()